Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The famous Tate Modern| ©Christine Matthews

 Its permanent collection is considered one of the most complete in the world in this type of art.
-Among the works are some of the most important artists of the last century, from Andy Warhol to Edvard Munch, through Salvador Dali and Pablo Picasso.
+Among the works are some of the most important artists of the last century, from Andy Warhol to Edvard Munch, through Salvador Dalí or Pablo Picasso.

 Information and tips for the visit:

-• Audio guide: you can rent a paid audio guide, although if you have the London Pass is free
+• Audio guide: you can rent a paid audio guide, although if you have the London Pass it is free.

 • Tickets: although some exhibitions are paid, general admission is free.